 Your dog might not be the fleetest of the foot, but at the same time, enhancing your dog’s agility is all about challenging them to new things like a weave pole.

-3) Contact A-frames and teeter-totters
+Contact a-frames and teeter-totters

 Contact obstacles are generally not found in a dog agility equipment set as they can be bulky and awkward.
-They usually take the form of seesaws, walks or A-frames.
+They usually take the form of walks or A-frames.

 They involve walking on the apparatus, touching the correct areas, which are different colours and sometimes rubber or silica sand is added to the flat paint for a sure-footed grip.

-Why not look for sea-saws and dog contact A-frames alongside the best dog agility training kits?
+Why not look for dog contact A-frames alongside the best dog agility training kits?
 If you’re serious about upping your dog’s agility, perhaps competing in dog shows, you should be keen to invest in some of the top dog agility items to be found in your dog agility shop or online.